-Molasses, a thick substance similar to honey, comes from processed cane sugar or beet sugar, and is used as sweetener.
-People and dogs in the United States are less familiar with molasses than folks in the UK.
-Molasses is much more popular in England where it is called treacle.
+Molasses, similar to honey, comes from processed cane or beet sugar.
+It’s used as a sweetener.
+Most people, and therefore their dogs, are less familiar with molasses than folks in the UK where they sometimes call it treacle.

-This substance has been used for a long time together with sulfur because of the potential health benefits.
-Children in particular are commonly given doses of molasses for nutrition.
-Dogs enjoy sweet foods as well but providing this to canines is hotly debated.
+This substance has been used for a long time due to the potential health benefits.
+Children are commonly given doses of molasses for nutrition.
+Dogs enjoy sweet foods as well but providing this to canines is debatable.

 Can I Give My Dog Molasses?
 Answer: Yes, in moderation

-There are times when the simplest and most natural remedies prove to be very effective for dogs.
-Molasses, especially the Blackstrap variety, boasts of a long history of being a natural remedy for various ailments relevant to both dogs and humans.
-The combination of minerals and other nutrients found in this substance is effective for fighting not only acute but chronic ailments as well.
+Sometimes the simplest and most natural remedies prove to be very effective for our pet dogs.
+Molasses, including the Blackstrap variety, has a long history of treating ailments relevant to both dogs and humans.
+The combination of minerals and other nutrients are difficult to top and there are many applications for its use.

-The chromium in molasses helps those at risk of acquiring diabetes, improving their glucose tolerance, making it easier to metabolize sugar.
-It also provides vitamin B6, which plays an important role in several processes in the body, including digestion of fats, Haemoglobin synthesis, and metabolizing amino acids found in protein.
+It may improve their glucose tolerance, making it easier to metabolize sugar.
+The vitamin B6 should not be overlooked since it plays an important role in several processes in the body, including digestion of fats, Haemoglobin synthesis and metabolizing amino acids found in protein.
 On a more noticeable level, it may revitalize your dog’s hair and skin.

-Since it is water soluble, this vitamin is excreted through the urine so you may notice a change in your dog’s urine color.
+Since molasses is water soluble, this vitamin is excreted through the urine so you may notice a change in your dog’s urine color.